morrownr/USB-WiFi/home/FAQ.md

 Notice that `country 00: DFS-UNSET` indicates no country code is set.

-What are some of the results of no country code being set?
+What are some of the results of the country code not being set?

 - 5 GHz channels do not allow access point operation (i.e. `iw list` shows No-IR on all channels)
 - 6 GHz channels being completely disabled.